osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/home-preamble.md

 ## About nipaluna / Hobart

-Hobart, nestled on the southeastern coast of Tasmania, Australia, is a charming city known for its rich history and breathtaking natural surroundings.
+nipaluna / Hobart, nestled on the southeastern coast of lutruwita / Tasmania, Australia, is a charming city known for its rich history and breathtaking natural surroundings.
 As the capital of Tasmania, Hobart offers visitors a unique blend of cultural experiences, outdoor adventures, and culinary delights.

 ![Hobart](/imgs/dock.jpeg)